NascHQ/regram/README.md

 OK, now our application can create customers, but we need to have the ability to edit as well.
 Let's do it.

-Following the convention, add a new directory called `edit`, to represent our component, which will provide the functionality to edit a give customer in our application.
+Following the convention, add a new directory called `edit`, to represent our component, which will provide the functionality to edit a given customer in our application.
 Let's implement the logic for our `CustomerEdit` component, creating the entry point `index.js`.

 ```javascript